 Finally, we start replication before we exit this method.
-Immediately after exiting this method, our application will go into the RepQuoteExample.doloop() method, which is where the bulk of our application's work is performed.
+Immediately after exiting this method, our application will go into the RepQuoteExampleGSG.doloop() method, which is where the bulk of our application's work is performed.
 We update that method in the next chapter.

 '''

-// start replication manager
+// start Replication Manager

 dbenv.replicationManagerStart(3, appConfig.startPolicy);

-return ret;

 '''